Reliable Agglomerative Clustering: Experiments

+We compute the normalized variant of these measures, such that they yield zero for randomly estimated solutions and thereby any positive score indicates a (partially) consistent solution.

-Tables~\ref{table:results_mutual_info},~\ref{table:results_rand_score} and~\ref{table:results_v_measure} show the performance scores in order with respect to Normalized Mutual Information, Normalized Rand score and V-measure, where the best results for each dataset are bolded.
-We observe that on different datasets, the reliable agglomerative strategy always contributes to the best results.
-In most cases, it improves the best results of the standard strategy significantly, and in fewer cases it yields consistent results with that.
+\paragraph{\textbf{Results}} Tables \ref{table:results_mutual_info}, \ref{table:results_rand_score} and \ref{table:results_v_measure} show the performance scores in order w.r.t.
+Normalized Mutual Information, Normalized Rand score and V-measure, where the best results for each dataset are bolded.
+We observe that on different datasets, the reliable agglomeration strategy always contributes to the best results.
+In most cases, it improves significantly the best results of the standard strategy, and in fewer cases it yields consistent results with that.
 Moreover, in few cases it could happen that for a non-optimal criterion, the reliable variant yields (slightly) worse results.
-However, this criterion is not the best choice and the respective scores are not high compared to the alternatives.
+However, such a criterion is not the best choice and the respective scores are not high compared to the alternatives.
 For example, on \emph{Real I} and \emph{Real II} with the \emph{centroid} criterion, the standard strategy yields slightly better scores than the reliable strategy.
 However, the \emph{centroid} criterion is not the best option and yields anyway very low scores.
-With a more appropriate criterion (e.g., \emph{average} and \emph{Ward}), the reliable strategy gives significantly higher scores.
-Note that the different evaluation criteria are often consistent, but in some cases they might disagree.
-For example, on the \emph{Seeds} dataset, Normalized Mutual Information and V-measure choose the \emph{Ward} criterion as the best option, but Normalized Rand score selects the \emph{average} criterion, although \emph{Ward} still yields high scores.
+With a more appropriate criterion (e.g. \emph{average} and \emph{Ward}), the reliable strategy gives significantly higher scores.
+Note that the different evaluation measures are often consistent, but in some cases they might disagree.
+For example, on the \emph{Seeds} dataset, Normalized Mutual Information suggests the \emph{Ward} criterion as the best option, but Normalized Rand score selects the \emph{average} criterion, although \emph{Ward} still yields high scores.
 Finally, it is notable that we observe similar experimental runtimes for the two strategies, as they perform similar operations.
 For example, on the \emph{COMP} dataset and with the \emph{single} criterion, the runtimes of the standard and reliable strategies are $0.9135$ and $0.9208$ seconds.
-With the \emph{average} criterion, the runtimes are respectively $0.5338$ and $0.5326$ seconds.
+With the \emph{average} criterion, the runtimes respectively are $0.5338$ and $0.5326$ seconds.